gumaerc-testorg/21l.705-spring-2003/content/pages/readings.md

 *Primary*

 Whitman.
 "Calamus." (download a version of this work from Project Gutenberg)

 *Poems*

 "Live Oak with Moss."
-(Poem Sequence) ([download](http://www.iath.virginia.edu/fdw/volume3/price/lowm.php?toc=liveoak) a version of this work from the University of Virginia)
+(Poem Sequence)

 Plato.
 "Lysis." ([download](http://www.gutenberg.org/ebooks/1579) a version of this work from Project Gutenberg)